gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 Consistency is the goal.
 With a simple, on-brand template, you’ll save time, avoid technical headaches, and build a recognizable look that users trust.

 ### Keep the Content Simple
 Write like you are talking to a friend.
-Forget the corporate jargon and long-winded intros — people are busy, and they just want to know what’s new and why it matters.
+Forget the corporate jargon and long-winded intros, people are busy, and they just want to know what’s new and why it matters.
 Stick to a single main topic, for example a feature or roadmap update, and make it easy to follow.

 When it comes to visuals, use them where they actually help explain something.
 Screenshots are especially powerful for feature updates, and gifs can be even better when you want to show how something works in just a few seconds.
 Occasionally, it also makes sense to add a partner’s logo, for example when you announce an integration with another tool.
 Outside of that, keep visuals light.